General

 Facing the other; Charles Cordier (1827-1905).
 Laure de Margerie.

-Francois Pompon 1855-1933.
+François Pompon 1855-1933.
 Catherine Chevillot.

-Francois Pompon; sculpture animalier Bourguignon.
+François Pompon; sculpture animalier Bourguignon.
 1964.

 Frederick Hart; sculptor.
+Marshall Lee.

 Gaudier-Brzeska.
 Evelyn Silber.

 Generals in Bronze (James E. Kelly).
-William
+William Styple.

 George Carlson; dignity in art.
 James H. Nottage.

 George Papashvily: sculptor.
-Retrospective catalogue.
+Retrospective catalogue. (photo U)

 George Segal.
 Sam Hunter.

 Giacometti; a biography in pictures.
+Reinhold Holh.

-gutzon borglum; his life and work.
+Gutzon Borglum; his life and work.
 Robin Borglum Carter.

 Heads and tales.
 Malvina Hoffman.